Brought to you by the organisers of the Guernsey Ultra GU36

 The adventure starts at midnight in an 18th century fort with views down to St Peter Port and the iconic mediaeval Castle Cornet.
 The route follows the cliff path - which is demanding in the daylight and even more so at night - right to the southwesterly tip of the island where the turnaround point and checkpoint is another fort almost entirely surrounded by the sea.

 qualifying races and experience will be taken into consideration before entry is accepted.
 At a minimum with no ultra experience, this will be 3.5 hours for a flat marathon plus trail experience and training.
+Any ultra distance race will qualify but please consider the night-time trail aspect - you should at least have trained on trail extensively in the dark.
 Entry will be refunded (minus booking cost) if your entry is not accepted.
 If you are in doubt, please email us to check before entering.

 There will be hot food and drinks at the finish and a tent should you wish to sleep after the race (bring your own sleeping kit).

 The course will be fully marked so there should be no issues with navigation.

 You will be given a tracker device so supporters (and race support) can track your progress.
 We will look after you on the race and pick you up if you decide to retire.

 No outside assistance (support crews or pacers etc.) allowed.

 No drop bags - this includes placing supplies on the route for retrieval during the race.